nurizzatiabdharis/e-commerce-app/README.md

 # Application Ecommerce

-Application created for the purpose of study, an ecommerce store
+Application created for the purpose of study Ionic with Angular

-## Stack

-- ⚛️ **Ionic and Angular** - JavaScript Framework